anashalb/imap-v2/README.md

 Description
 ===========

+Forked from node-imap to fix TLS socket connectivity issues, and republished.

 node-imap is an IMAP client module for [node.js](http://nodejs.org/).

 This module does not perform any magic such as auto-decoding of messages/attachments or parsing of email addresses (node-imap leaves all mail header values as-is).